deckhouse/virtualization/docs/USER_GUIDE.md

 A virtual machine snapshot is a saved state of a virtual machine at a specific point in time.
 The `VirtualMachineSnapshot` resource is used to create virtual machine snapshots.

 {{< alert level="warning" >}}
 It is recommended to disconnect all images (VirtualImage/ClusterVirtualImage) from the virtual machine before creating its snapshot.
-Disk images are not saved together with the VM snapshot, and their absence in the cluster during recovery may result in the virtual machine being unable to start and remaining in a Pending state, waiting for the image to become available.
+Disk images are not saved together with the VM snapshot, and their absence in the cluster during recovery may cause the virtual machine to fail to start and remain in a Pending state while waiting for the images to become available.
 {{< /alert >}}

 #### Types of snapshots